simonehagey/orbdot/docs/source/model_fitting.rst

 3. Apsidal Precession Model Fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.apsidal_precession_fit` method produces a summary of various derived values from interpreting the results of an apsidal precession model fit.
+The :meth:`~orbdot.analysis.Analyzer.apsidal_precession_fit` method produces a summary of various values derived from interpreting the results of an apsidal precession model fit in the context of physical models.

 .. code-block:: python

     # run an analysis of the apsidal precession model fit results
     analyzer.apsidal_precession_fit()

-It calls the following methods from the theory module:
+It calls the following methods from the :ref:`theory module <theory_module>`:

 .. autosummary::
    :nosignatures: